 Students in set 2 or 3 for Modern Foreign Languages (French/German) must choose at least one from the following subjects: French, German, History, Geography.
-They will then study a further three subjects from the full ranged detailed in this booklet.
+They will then study a further three subjects from the full range detailed in this booklet.
 Students in these groups may study more than one of these subjects and are seriously urged to consider choosing a modern foreign language.

 Students in set 1 for Modern Foreign Languages (French/German) must chose at least one language (French and/or German) and at least one Humanity (History and/or Geography).
 They will then study a further two subjects from the full range.
 This secures the English Baccalaureate 'overarching' qualification; this is a measure presented in publicly available school performance measures.
 It is seen by some as a worthy measure of "broad, balanced and robust" if earned with grades at 4 or 5 or better.
 We make it available through the options for everyone who wants to access it.
 We act to persuade our strongest linguists that they should earn it.
 However, it is not the preference of everyone to be steered in this way, nor will it suit all learners.
 We also prize our arts, technology and other subjects which we believe should not be squeezed out.
-Hence for students who may not attain the highest grades in modern foreign languages we have more choice.
-This system has worked very well for the last three years.
+Hence for students who may not attain the highest grades in modern foreign languages we have reintroduced more choice than was the case a few years ago.
+This system has worked very well for the last four years.